Menu

 At the end of this two-hour preparation period, each team should have arranged their ideas and images onto a large piece of coloured card ready for the boardroom meeting with “Lord Sugartrader”:

-Taking it further: The teacher could show the teams the series of images relating to life on the plantations (complete with captions).
+The teacher could show the teams the series of images relating to life on the plantations (complete with captions).
 Each team should be allowed to nominate three of these images which they want to add into their campaign.
 The teacher should then print these off and give them to each team to develop their presentations further (they will be required to justify their choices during the boardroom meeting).

-The Boardroom Meeting The teacher, in role as ‘Lord Sugartrader’ now proceeds to interview each team about their campaign.
+The teacher, in role as ‘Lord Sugartrader’ now proceeds to interview each team about their campaign.
 He starts by asking each team in turn about their pressure group name / logo / slogan and why they think it is effective.
 Other teams might be encouraged or instructed to make constructive criticisms about the work of other teams (to keep this positive, the question might be phrased as ‘What do you think is the most effective aspect of the logo/slogan designed by Team X?”).
-At the end of this first round of questioning, the class should be shown some actual Abolitionist methods from the period and be invited to comment upon them in terms of their strengths and weaknesses.

 This format is then repeated for the remaining aspects of the campaign (location, celebrity sponsor, merchandise, publicity stunt - using the appropriate parts from the presentation).